cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 To execute the above request we need additional consul agent URL command line argument in Stager: `-consulAgentURL`.

 Currently `ServicePort` is always 0 since we do not register a concrete port and rely on hardcoded one.
 Using different ports requires changes in:

 - consul agent scripts (to register service with different ports)
 - stager task create request (to add several egress rules)

-For MVP0 we can hardcod the port and make the needed changes for all services later.
+For MVP0 we can hardcode the port and make the needed changes for all services later.

+Once we find all service instances of the registry we add them explicitly to the staging task container.
+This presents some problems since we are opening access to the registry even if the desired egress rules (the default CF configuration) does not allow this.

+### Running

+The egress rules has to allow access to the Docker Registry instances to allow Garden to fetch an image stored there.
+We shall dynamically add egress rules with all discovered Registry instances on start request.

+Once again the new egress rules may conflict with the desired rules (CF defaults).